the-advoid/ad-void/QUICKSTART.md

 <br>

-> Also, remember to install scriptlets from **TRUSTED SOURCES** only since they are more powerful and could be dangerous!
+> Also, remember to install scriptlets from **TRUSTED SOURCES** only since they are more powerful and could be dangerous, resulting in credentials / login data being stolen, pages being altered, fake URLs being served, etc.

+_Scriptlets are **completely** optional and are **not** required for basic functionality of AdVoid._